thefrontside/frontside.com/blog/2025-01-01-a-look-back-at-2024-&-a-bold-step-into-2025/index.md

 ### **🛠️ Interactors: Expanding Testing Horizons with Playwright & Tauri**

-_"Testing shouldn’t be fragile.
-It shouldn’t be tedious.
-It should be a **natural** part of how teams build software.
+_"Testing shouldn’t be fragile, tedious, or dependent on brittle selectors—it should be intuitive, resilient, and an integral part of how teams build Design Systems and Test software.
 That’s why Interactors exist."_

 In 2024, Interactors continued to prove its value in real-world projects—it was integrated with Playwright, Integrated into Tauri as part of a proof of concept